‘There’s no doubt things are changing’

 “The warming climate has allowed beetles to hang on, reproduce faster — multiple broods in a year — and access trees at higher elevations that used to be resistant because of the cold,” says Carl Seielstad, a fire expert at the University of Montana in Missoula.

 Between 2000 and 2015, 14 million acres were damaged by beetles and other pests or diseases, more than half of the state’s total forested area.

 Rising temperatures also are shrinking the mountain snowpack, weakening the forests.
 The snowpack, which has been declining since the 1930s, has been melting more quickly in the past four decades.
 Trees stressed by drought struggle to resist beetle attacks, and the drier ground makes forests more susceptible to fires.
 In 2017, a massive 1.367 million acres burned in the state.

 Since 1997, Montana, Idaho and Wyoming have been losing about 2 percent of their trees every year, says Christopher Williams, a forest and climate change researcher at Clark University in Massachusetts.
-That’s the equivalent of some 800,000 forest acres annually.
+That’s the equivalent of about 800,000 forest acres annually.

 The Goldens climbed in the cold Montana air for eight hours that day, crossing fields of felled trees left behind in the wake of a 2000 wildfire, without seeing any elk.